akshayuppal3/twitter_scraping_tool/README.md

 # twiiter_scraping_tool
-A scraping tool based on tweepy module
+A data extraction tool to extract twitter tweets based on tweepy module and twint module